MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/let-users-use-new-onedrive-sync-client.md

 - Coauthor files in real time with Office 2016 (C2R build 16.0.7167.2xxx or MSI build 16.0.4432.100x)

-- Automatically transition from the existing OneDrive sync app (Groove.exe)
+- Automatically transition from the previous OneDrive sync app (Groove.exe)

 ## Deploy and configure the OneDrive sync app